Benefits & Myths

 Spaying your female pet:

-Eliminates the heat cycle and associated symptoms such as crying, nervous pacing, the desire to roam and the excretion of blood.
+Eliminates the heat cycle and associated symptoms such as crying and nervous pacing.

 Stops unwelcome visits by male suitors.

 Reduces the risk of breast cancer, one of the most common malignancies in the female feline.

 Prevents diseases of the uterus and ovaries as well as some skin disorders.

 Neutering your male pet:

 Reduces or eliminates the tendency to mark territory with strong-smelling urine.

 May reduce the likelihood that your pet will stray from home and become lost or injured.

 Spaying or neutering my pet will cause obesity.— False.
 Exercise and proper diet will keep your pet healthy and active.